ENGN2912B-2018/ex14-boost/README.md

 target_link_libraries(ex14 ${Boost_LIBRARIES})
 ```

 CMake can also set various environmental variables so you can control the Boost library build process.
-The following commands can be added to your `CMakeLists.txt` file or adapted to suit your needs.
+The following commands can be added to your `CMakeLists.txt` file and adapted to suit your needs.

 ```
 set(Boost_USE_STATIC_LIBS OFF)